sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/structures_in_coding_theory.rst

 We have a generator matrix
 --------------------------

-In that case, the message space is a vector space, and it's especially easy: the only method you need to implement is ``generator_matrix``.
+In that case, the message space is a vector space, and it is especially easy: the only method you need to implement is ``generator_matrix``.

 Continuing our example, it will be::